armsultan/kubernetes-ingress-lab/docs/deploy-sample-applications.md/deploy-sample-application.md

 Noteworthy points about the `cafe-app.yml` manifest:

-* It contains both Deployment and Service specification in the same file for **coffee** and **tea** applications
+* It contains both Deployment and Service specification in the same file for **coffee** and **tea** applications.

-* They are deployed in the **cafe** `namespace`
+* They are deployed in the **cafe** namespace.
-*  These sections are separated by the `---` characters which  indicates the start of a document.
-All YAML files can optionally begin with `---` and end with `...`  to indicates the start and end of a document.
+* These sections are separated by the --- characters, which indicates the start of a document.
+All YAML files can optionally begin with `---` and end with `...` to mark the start and end of a document.

-2. Create the **cafe** [`namespace`](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), that will be our "virtual cluster"  where we deploy our coffee and tea application.
-Run the [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply)  to create our cafe `namespace` defined in a manifest file  and run [kubectl get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) to display one or many resources
+2. Create the **cafe** [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), our "virtual cluster" where we deploy our coffee and tea application.
+Run the [kubectl apply](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) to create our cafe namespace defined in a manifest file and run [kubectl get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) to display one or many resources